 Rescheduling Exam Policy:

-Rescheduling will be permitted if there are available times and if the students notify the Critical Languages Program 48 hours prior to their scheduled exam.
-For example, if a student is scheduled on Wednesday, October 11th at 4:30 pm, they may reschedule their exam if they notify the CLP office by Monday, October 9th before 4:30 pm.
+Rescheduling will be permitted if there are available times and if the students notify the Critical Languages Program 48 business hours prior to their scheduled exam.
+For example, if a student is scheduled on Monday, October 11th at 4:30 pm, they may reschedule their exam if they notify the CLP office by Thursday, October 9th before 4:30 pm.